Karthi-M72/KarthikeyanM.github.io/README.md

 ## 🧠 Summary

-I’m a Data Scientist with hands-on experience in applying **Machine Learning, Statistical Analysis, and Data Visualization** to solve real-world business problems.
+I’m a Aspiring Data Scientist with hands-on experience in applying **Machine Learning, Statistical Analysis, and Data Visualization** to solve real-world business problems.
 I specialize in **Python, SQL, Statistic, Power BI, Tableau**, and have a strong foundation in **data preprocessing, model evaluation, and feature engineering**.

 ---